-We currently obtain all of the materials used to produce our visco-elastic foam from outside sources.
+We currently obtain all of the materials used to produce our visco-elastic pressure relieving material from outside sources.
 We currently acquire almost all of our polyol from two suppliers.
 If we were unable to obtain polyol from these suppliers, we would have to find replacement suppliers.
 Any substitute arrangements for polyol might not be on terms as favorable to us.
 In addition, we purchase proprietary additives from a number of vendors, including one from whom we are obligated to purchase minimum quantities.
 We may not be able to prevent an interruption of production if any supplier were to discontinue supplying us for any reason.
 We maintain relatively small supplies of our raw materials on-site, and any disruption in the on-going shipment of supplies to us could interrupt production of our products, which could result in a decrease of our sales, or could cause an increase in our cost of sales, and either of these results could decrease our liquidity and profitability.
-In addition, we outsource much of the sewing and cutting of our mattress and pillow covers to Poland and the Ukraine.
-If we were no longer able to outsource this labor, we could source it elsewhere at a higher cost.
+In addition, we could source it elsewhere at a higher cost.
 To the extent we are unable to pass those higher costs to our customers, those costs could reduce our gross profit margin, which could result in a decrease in our liquidity and profitability.